marie-lourdes/leperlier-marie-lourdes-API-Poseidon-P7/README.md

 ### Running App
-Post installation of Java, Maven and Spring Tools 4, and BDD you will have to run app with your CLI or with dashboard of Spring Tools.
+Post installation of Java, Maven and Spring Tools 4, and BDD you will have to run app with your CLI or with dashboard of Spring Tools or  run in you CLI: mvn spring-boot:run ..
- Then move the JAR  generated at root of project , Spring will  run with properties in folder /config for ENV "prod" and finally  run in you CLI: mvn spring-boot:run . for app PROD

 Finally, you will be ready to  use webapp and request The link homepage  is :http://localhost:8080/